 - Collections manager

 - Contract archaeologist

-According to the BLS, from 2014-2024 the job growth expectations for archeologists will be slower than average when compared to all occupations.
+According to the BLS, from 2018-2028 the job growth expectations for archeologists will be faster than average when compared to all occupations.
 Although applicants with a bachelor's degree can sometimes obtain an entry-level position in this field, typically a master's or doctoral degree is required.